Phase estimation algorithm for the multibeam optical metrology: Experimental setup

-\end{widetext} where $t_\text{ps}$ is the modulus of the transmission coefficient of PS$_1$, \dots, PS$_4$; $\chi_0$ defines the beam splitters' split ratio ($\sqrt{T}=\cos{\chi_0}$, $\sqrt{R}=\sin{\chi_0}$); $\alpha_i$ and $\theta_i$ correspond to BS$^i$ (see Eq.\,(\ref{BS})); $\psi_i$ is the phase change due to reflection of M$_i$; $x_i$ is the phase change on PS$_i$.
+where $t_\text{ps}$ is the modulus of the transmission coefficient of PS$_1$, \dots, PS$_4$; $\chi_0$ defines the beam splitters' split ratio ($\sqrt{T}=\cos{\chi_0}$, $\sqrt{R}=\sin{\chi_0}$); $\alpha_i$ and $\theta_i$ correspond to BS$^i$ (see Eq.\,(\ref{BS})); $\psi_i$ is the phase change due to reflection of M$_i$; $x_i$ is the phase change on PS$_i$.
 In our experiment $t_\text{ps} = 0.935$, $T=0.445$ and $R=0.555$.
-The notation $[\dots]_i$ will be needed later in the text.
+The notation $[\dots]_i$ will be used later.
 For simplicity, the above formula does not explicitly include discrepancies in the optical distances.
-In this respect, we can suppose that $x_i$ is a relative phase in which such terms along with the phase shift on PS$_i$ are taken into account.
+In this respect, we should define $x_i$ as a relative phase in which such terms along with the phase shift on PS$_i$ are taken into account.
 The output state vector can be written as